UK Member of Parliament and research team use the FT to be better informed

 At home, Ben subscribes to the Financial Times newspaper.
 “I believe it’s the only remaining newspaper of record within this country... the only newspaper of quality.
 It’s the only daily newspaper that my household receives.”
 Ben also has an FT.com subscription provided by work, giving him access on multiple devices including desktop, iPad and iPhone.
 This is also available to his Parliamentary Researcher Murray McKirdle and the rest of the team.

-For Murray, the FT keeps him and the team up to date with news that might a ect Ben’s constituency, so they can follow up on those matters.
-“It’s a good source for following current a airs, for instance when looking at general economic trends on the national stage,” he explains, “but it also has great clarity in burrowing down into more relevant figures for the South West region.
-It provides an insightful view on world a airs that often have a direct and personal impact on Exeter residents’ lives – such as seeking refuge for relatives from war-torn countries.”
+For Murray, the FT keeps him and the team up to date with news that might affect Ben’s constituency, so they can follow up on those matters.
+“It’s a good source for following current affairs, for instance when looking at general economic trends on the national stage,” he explains, “but it also has great clarity in burrowing down into more relevant figures for the South West region.
+It provides an insightful view on world affairs that often have a direct and personal impact on Exeter residents’ lives – such as seeking refuge for relatives from war-torn countries.”
 Another example he gives is providing Ben with background information for the MP’s meeting with concerned landlords in his constituency.

 FT Corporate benefits

 For politicians, the FT’s rigorous editorial independence is useful because it produces unbiased coverage.
 In Ben Bradshaw’s words, “It doesn’t feed me a political line.”
 With journalists based in 50 cities across the world, it can also offer strong local expertise combined with a uniquely global perspective that puts national news in an international context.